culturecreates/artsdata-widget/README.md

 Artsdata Widget
 =================================

-This application is developed with React and calls the various Artsdata Services API directly from the browser.
+This application is developed with React and calls the various Artsdata Services APIs and SPARQL endpoints directly from the browser.

 It can be used at:
 https://culturecreates.github.io/artsdata-widget/

 ## Available Scripts